chnkvn/audio-video-transcriber/README.md

 This repository contains a notebook, and must be used with a GPU for performance.
+A colab GPU is enough.

 To run it, you can:
 - Import the notebook on a google colab instance